Philly Family’s Holiday Tree Lighting Master List

 Here’s where to get merry around town with tree lighting celebrations!

-The holiday season is here even earlier than usual, and the tree lightings are starting sooner than you can say “O Tannenbaum.”
+The holiday season is upon us, and the tree lightings are starting sooner than you can say “O Tannenbaum.”
 There are so many festivities around town, but we’re putting all the tree lightings in one handy place so you don’t miss anything!
 And keep checking back as more dates are added.

 Want to glow even more?
 Check out our rundown of must-see holiday light shows and displays!